CICE-Consortium/CICE/doc/source/developer_guide/dg_forcing.rst

 specific humidity (spchmd), incoming short and longwave radiation (glbrad and dswsfc), and precipitation (ttlpcp) are read from the input files.
 The four state fields are instantaneous data at 3 hour intervals while the three flux fields are 3 hour averages.
-In the JRA55 files provide by the Consortium, the time defined for 3 hour average fields is the start time of the 3 hour interval.  **NOTE that this is different from the implementation on the original JRA55 files and also different from how models normally define time on an accumulated/averaged field**.
+In the JRA55 files provided by the Consortium, the time defined for 3 hour average fields is the start time of the 3 hour interval.  **NOTE that this is different from the implementation on the original JRA55 files and also different from how models normally define time on an accumulated/averaged field**.
 The state fields are linearly time